 Therefore, it is important that a few governors on each GB attend this training so that when a panel needs to be formed, at least one member has received training.

 All senior clerks should also attend this training, as they will be advising the GB on procedure and organising the meeting.

 This course will explore the purpose of all types of panel - such as complaints, exclusions, whistleblowing and staff-related panels - looking at how they differ, but more importantly the common procedures.
 There will be legislation, statutory guidance and local policies related to these, so delegates will be shown how to access all relevant documents and support.

-Relevant competencies covered in this training: 1 Strategic Leadership 2 Accountability for Educational Standards and Financial Performance 3 People 5 Compliance
+The DfE's Competency Framework for Governance sets out the competencies needed for effective governance and the following competencies are covered in this training: 1.
+Strategic Leadership 2.
+Accountability for Educational Standards and Financial Performance 3.
+People 5.
+Compliance

 firstname.lastname@example.org Please note that you will no longer see a message on training confirmations about cancellation charges.
 For courses in our Governor Support Training Programme, there will be no charge for cancelling your place at a course.
 However, it is still important to let us know, as it has an impact on refreshment charges, training materials and the trainer may also have to adapt their delivery.